Earth Day is on April 22nd and the environment is celebrated in Vancouver that week and later in April with the Party for the Planet and other events.

-Earth Day Celebrations in Vancouver
+Earth Day Celebrations in Metro Vancouver

-In normal years, Party for the Planet is definitely the largest Earth Day event in the Lower Mainland.
+Party for the Planet is definitely the largest Earth Day event in the Lower Mainland.
 There are smaller events that usually happen as well.

 Environmental Events in New Westminster

 The Fraser River Discovery Centre is an environment-related attraction at the waterfront in New Westminster.
-It hosts various events over the course of the year including its Super Saturdays and River Basin Days events.
+It hosts various events over the course of the year including its Super Weekend and River Basin Days events.
 Although not actually branded as “Earth Day” events, the venue offers some great environmental activities in April.

 Party for the Planet